FelipeLosano/minecraft-seeds-db/README.md

 ## MSDB Functions

 **Post and Search for Seeds:**
--   You can post seeds with screenshots, tags (such as version, biome, and village), and the world seed number.
+-   You can make posts with world seed number, screenshots and tags (such as version, biome, and village).
 -   You can search for seeds using tags and usernames.
 -   Logged-in users can save their favorite seeds for easy access.